 He stayed relatively quiet on his diagnosis for close to two decades

-Following his diagnosis in 1998, Troy Aikman did a few interviews in Dallas about how he’d had the biopsy done but it somehow never became a very big story.
+Following his diagnosis in 1998, Troy Aikman did a few interviews in Dallas about how he’d had the biopsy done, but it somehow never became a huge story.
 In an interview with People in 2016, Aikman said that his “melanoma experience was very personal” and that he wasn’t overly interested in sharing his story for the longest time.

-But as the years went by, he began to become more aware of just how many lives are affected and lost by melanoma each and every year.
+But as the years went by, he became more aware of how many lives are affected and lost by melanoma every year.
 One of those people was his good friend and longtime NFL assistant coach Jim Johnson (not the Dallas Cowboys head coach), who announced in January 2009 that he was undergoing treatment for melanoma.
-Sadly, his cancer advanced and he passed away just six months later.
+Sadly, his cancer advanced, and he passed away just six months later.

 In the years since his diagnosis, Aikman has gotten a checkup every six months or so, and while he’s had some suspicious growths frozen off, as he told Healthline, no other melanoma spots have been found.